 What We Do

-The Caring Society was really busy from September 2021 to August 2022!
-Check out our Newsletters and Annual Report to read more of what we have been up to.
+The Caring Society has been really busy this past year!
+Check out our most recent Annual Report and our quarterly Newsletters to stay informed about what we have been up to.

 Reconciliation in Action

-• In honour of Orange Shirt Day and the first National Day for Truth and Reconciliation, the Caring Society partnered with Assembly of Seven Generations, Project of Heart, and Beechwood Cemete
+• In honour of Orange Shirt Day and the National Day for Truth and Reconciliation, the Caring Society partnered with Assembly of Seven Generations and Beechwood Cemetery to host an event on September 30

 Reconciliation in Action

-• In honour of Orange Shirt Day and the first National Day for Truth and Reconciliation, the Caring Society partnered with Assembly of Seven Generations, Project of Heart, and Beechwood Cemetery to host an event on September 30 in Ottawa that was attended by over 1,500 people.
+• In honour of Orange Shirt Day and the National Day for Truth and Reconciliation, the Caring Society partnered with Assembly of Seven Generations and Beechwood Cemetery to host an event on September 30 in Ottawa that was attended by over 1,000 people.

 • #BearWitnessDay and #JordansPrinciple were trending on Twitter on Bear Witness Day as individuals, groups, communities, schools, and workplaces honoured Jordan River Anderson and learned about Jordan’s Principle.